Airbus A380: Orders and deliveries

 In early 2019, Airbus confirmed it was in discussions with Emirates over its A380 contract.
 If the A380's only stable client were to drop the type, Airbus could cease production of the superjumbo.
-Emirates is at odds with Rolls-Royce over shortfalls in fuel savings from the Trent 900s, and could switch its order for 36 A380s to the smaller A350.
+Emirates was at odds with Rolls-Royce over shortfalls in fuel savings from the Trent 900s, and could switch its order for 36 A380s to the smaller A350.
 The A350 could also replace its provisional order for 40 Boeing 787-10s, placed in 2017, as engine margins on the 787 are insufficient for the hot Dubai weather.

 On 14 February 2019, Emirates decided to cancel its order for 39 planes, opting to replace them with A350s and A330neos.
 Airbus stated that this cancellation would bring the A380's production to an end when the last unfilled orders are delivered in 2021.

 On 21 March 2019, All Nippon Airways received its first of three A380s painted with the Sea Turtle livery.
 Called the ANA Blue, this A380 will be used for 3 flights a week, going from Tokyo to Honolulu and back.

 In October 2021, Emirates announced it would receive its final three A380s to be delivered with the last aircraft in December 2021, thus ending production of the A380.